Saturday, April 9, 2011

 2010: Lena Meyer-Landrut of Germany won with "Satellite"

-This Date in Rock History: April 9
+This Date in Rock Music History: April 9

 1963: Henry Mancini won the Oscar for Best Original Song (for "Moon River" from Breakfast at Tiffany's) at the Academy Awards.

-1964: Capitol Records won the rights to distribute music by the Beatles in the U.S.
+1964: Capitol Records won the rights to distribute music by the Beatles in the U.S. in a settlement out of court with Vee Jay Records.

 1965: The Rolling Stones made their first live performance on the British TV show Ready Steady Go!

-1966: The Righteous Brothers began a three-week stay at #1 with "You're My Soul and Inspiration".
+1966: The Righteous Brothers began a three-week stay at #1 with "(You're My) Soul And Inspiration".
 Here is the rest of the Top Ten: #2 "Daydream" by Lovin' Spoonful, #3 "19th Nervous Breakdown" by the Rolling Stones, "Bang Bang (My Baby Shot Me Down)" by Cher, SSsgt.
-Barry Sadler fell from #1 to #5 with "The Ballad of the Green Berets", the Beatles had #6 with "Nowhere Man", Johnny Rivers was #7 with a fast-climbing "Secret Agent Man", #8 was "I'm So Lonesome I Could Cry" by B.J.
+Barry Sadler fell from #1 to #5 with "The Ballad Of The Green Berets", the Beatles had #6 with "Nowhere Man", Johnny Rivers was #7 with a fast-climbing "Secret Agent Man", #8 was "I'm So Lonesome I Could Cry" by B.J.
 Thomas, Gary Lewis & the Playboys had #9 with "Sure Gonna' Miss Her" and the Mamas & Papas were at #10 with their former #4 song "California Dreamin'".

-1967: The Doors and Jefferson Airplane appeared in concert at Cheetah on the Santa Monica Pier in Venice, California.
+1967: The Doors and Jefferson Airplane appeared in concert at the Cheetah on the Santa Monica Pier in Venice, California.

-1968: Gene Pitney and Status Quo ("Pictures of Matchstick Men") gave a concert at the Odeon in Glasgow, Scotland.
+1968: Gene Pitney and Status Quo ("Pictures Of Matchstick Men") gave a concert at the Odeon in Glasgow, Scotland.

 1969: King Crimson made their debut at the Speakeasy in London.